 As a large global organization, we face exposure to changes in foreign currency exchange rates.
-These exposures may change over time as business practices evolve and could materially impact our consolidated financial condition and results of operations," above for the impacts foreign currency translation had on our operations.
+These exposures may change over time as business practices evolve and could materially impact our consolidated financial condition and results of operations in the future.
+See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," above for the impacts foreign currency translation had on our operations.